 Hagrid had rescued Harry from the Dursleys.
 That was the nicest thing anyone had ever done for him.
 Draco's off-hand dismissal rankled him.

 "I think he's brilliant," said Harry coldly.

-Draco peered into his face.
+Draco peered at him with an inquisitive expression.
 "You're Harry Potter, and he's a nobody.
-Why are you defending him?" he asked curiously.
+Why are you defending him?"

 "He told me I was a wizard and took me away from the Muggles I was living with."